Learning in Stackelberg Games with Non-myopic Agents: Applications beyond SSGs

-To address case (ii), we first consider stochastic bandits with perturbed and delayed feedback.
+\paragraph{Pricing with stochastic values.} To address case (ii), we first consider stochastic bandits with perturbed and delayed feedback.
 Formally, we say that (potentially adversarially adaptive) feedback $r_1,\dots,r_T$ is \emph{$\delta$-perturbed} from that of the original bandits problem if, conditioned on any arm sequence $i_1, \dots, i_T$ with positive probability, there exist independent random intervals $\{[\ell_t,u_t]\}_{t=1}^T$ such that each $r_t$ lies in $[\ell_t,u_t]$ almost surely and that $\mu_{i_t} - \delta \leq \E[\ell_t] \leq \E[u_t] \leq \mu_{i_t} + \delta$.
 (Note that this definition of perturbations via couplings strictly generalizes the setting where each reward is shifted by $\pm \delta$ prior to observation.)
-Recall that classic algorithms for standard stochastic bandits like \UCB{} (\cite{auer02finite}) and \SE{} (\cite{evendar06action}) achieve regret $O\big(\sum_{\Delta_i > 0} \frac{\log T}{\Delta_i}\big)$.
-Here, we apply a simple variant \SEDelayed{} (\Cref{alg:SE-delayed}) of \SE{}, first analyzed by \citet{lancewicki2021stochastic} for a broader class of delays and without perturbations.
-Each phase of this policy pulls all arms, updates confidence intervals for reward means based on $D$-delayed feedback, and removes arms which are suboptimal assuming that confidence intervals are valid.
+Recall that classic algorithms for standard stochastic bandits like \UCB{} \citep{auer02finite} and \SE{} \citep{evendar06action} achieve regret $O\big(\sum_{\Delta_i > 0} \frac{\log T}{\Delta_i}\big)$.
+Here, we apply a simple variant \SEDelayed{} (\Cref{alg:SE-delayed}) of \SE{}, first analyzed by \cite{lancewicki2021stochastic} for a broader class of delays and without perturbations.
+Each phase of this policy pulls all arms, updates confidence intervals for reward means based on $D$-delayed feedback, and removes suboptimal arms.
 Our regret bound incurs overhead $\delta T$ from perturbations and $D \log K$ from delays.

 \begin{lemma} For $K$-armed stochastic bandits with $\delta$-perturbed rewards and $D$-delayed feedback, \SEDelayed{} achieves regret $O\left(\sum_{\Delta_i > 0} \frac{\log T}{\Delta_i} + \delta T + D \log K\right)$. \end{lemma}